HaroldK3/Student-Tracker/README.md

 # 🎓 PathMate // Student-Tracker
 ### A cross-platform Python application for managing student internships effectively.

-StudentPath is a **cross-platform internship management system** that helps universities and organizations track student placements, monitor progress, and ensure accountability through geolocation-based check-ins.
+PathMate is a **cross-platform internship management system** that helps universities and organizations track student placements, monitor progress, and ensure accountability through geolocation-based check-ins.
 It provides transparency and security for students, staff, and administrators.

 ---